jesvynpal/NTU-SIP-Fighting-Game-Jes/README.md

 3. Press Play to test the game
 4. Use the build settings to create your own executable

+## About the Developer

+**Built by: Jes**
+**Institution: Temasek Polytechnic**
+**Program: Student Internship Program**
+**Project Type: Unity 2D Game Development**

+This project was developed as part of my learning experience at Temasek Polytechnic, focusing on game development principles, Unity engine usage, and software engineering practices.

-## Contributing
+## Contact

-This is a student project for NTU SIP.
-For questions or contributions, please contact the development team.
+For questions, feedback, or collaboration opportunities, please contact me directly.

+---

+*This project represents the culmination of my studies and practical application of game development concepts learned during my time at Temasek Polytechnic.*